Blythe Bridge: Rail

 Train services are available at Blythe Bridge railway station, which was opened by the North Staffordshire Railway on 7 August 1848, on the Crewe to Derby railway line.
 The station buildings and signal box have been demolished.
+The line currently runs from Crewe to Newark-on-Trent in Nottinghamshire.

 A Heritage railway, Foxfield Light Railway operate north of the village, with the southern terminus, Caverswall Road, being 0.5 mi north of the main line station along Blythe Bridge Road.

 Road

 The Uttoxeter Road, a former major motorway link route (M1 to M6) was partially relieved by the A50 dual-carriageway.
 The bypass road opened in 1975, and then the section to Uttoxeter in 1985.

 Air

 The nearby Meir Aerodrome closed in 1973 and the land was used to build the large Meir Park housing estate.